 Industrial and Systems Engineering

-Industrial and Systems Engineering (ISE) deals with the optimization of complex processes, systems or organizations.
+USC Viterbi School of Engineering’s Industrial and Systems Engineering courses (ISE) deal with the optimization of complex processes, systems or organizations.
 Engineers who specialize in this field work to eliminate wasted time, money, materials, man-hours, machine time, energy, and other resources that do not generate value.
 According to the Institute of Industrial and Systems Engineers, they devise how to do things better by engineering processes and systems that improve quality and productivity.

 This program, an introductory course in Six Sigma, will give you a thorough understanding of Six Sigma and its focus on eliminating defects through fundamental process knowledge.
 Topics covered in addition to DMAIIC and Six Sigma philosophy include basic statistics, statistical process control, process capability, financial implications, and root cause analysis.
 This seminar is offered both in the classroom and online.